ericshenshs/EGMN/README.md

 Public Dataset
 -------

-You can download the public datasets we introduced in our paper from following links:
+You can download the public dataset from following links:
 * [KuaiRec](https://kuairec.com/)